Syzygies/log_folders/README.md

 # log_folders
-Cache for forum code sharing
+Dated cache for sharing bits of code